Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

-Iceland has two very different routes called “Laugavegur” (“hot spring road”) One is the main shopping street in Reykjavik.
-The lower part of Laugavegur and Bankastræti which follows it into the city centre are collectively and only half-jokingly called “Fleece Street” by us locals for all the tourist shops which sell Iceland memorabilia and weather proof clothing.
-The Laugavegur Hiking trail is a bit more interesting.
+Iceland has two very different routes called “Laugavegur” (“hot spring road”).
+One is the main shopping street in Reykjavik.
+The lower part of Laugavegur and Bankastræti, which follows it into the city center, are collectively and only half-jokingly called “Fleece Street” by us locals for all the tourist shops that sell Iceland memorabilia and weatherproof clothing.
+The Laugavegur Hiking Trail is a bit more interesting.
 In any case, please do yourself a favor and not restrict yourself to Laugavegur in Reykjavik when you visit Iceland!

 The Laugavegur hiking trail runs some 53KM from the thermal pools and the popular tourist destination of Landmannalaugar to the beautiful woodland of Þórsmörk (the forest of Thor).
-You can run it in one go (there is an annual Laugavegur ultra run) or you can be a bit more sensible, give it a few days and stay in the huts along the way.
-The distance between the huts makes for a nice day of hiking providing the weather is good.
-Along the way you experience the best of the Icelandic highlands, the views are stunning and the landscape is simply out of this world.
+You can run it in one go (there is an annual Laugavegur ultra run) or you can be a bit more sensible, give it a few days, and stay in the huts along the way.
+The distance between the huts makes for a nice day of hiking, provided the weather is good.
+Along the way, you experience the best of the Icelandic highlands, the views are stunning, and the landscape is simply out of this world.

-This being the Icelandic highlands there are no guarantees so make sure you are prepared for whatever may come.
-Too many people are ignorant of the turns the weather can take up there, I remember talking to the caretaker in one of the huts telling me that her main job consists of detaining jeans and sneakers clad tourists with nothing more than stale muffins in a bag for food.
-They are just one rain (or hail storm) from hypothermia.
+This being the Icelandic highlands, there are no guarantees, so make sure you are prepared for whatever may come.
+Too many people are ignorant of the turns the weather can take up there.
+I remember talking to the caretaker in one of the huts, telling me that her main job consists of detaining jeans and sneakers-clad tourists with nothing more than stale muffins in a bag for food.
+They are just one rainstorm (or hailstorm) away from hypothermia.

 More information on how to stay safe when traveling in Iceland